kubernetes-sigs/kueue/README.md

 a job should be [admitted](https://kueue.sigs.k8s.io/docs/concepts#admission) to start (as in pods can be created) and when it should stop (as in active pods should be deleted).

-Read the [overview](https://kueue.sigs.k8s.io/docs/overview/) to learn more.
+Read the [overview](https://kueue.sigs.k8s.io/docs/overview/) and watch the Kueue-related [talks & presentations](https://kueue.sigs.k8s.io/docs/talks_and_presentations/) to learn more.

 ## Features overview